Nathan: Sept 16 - 19.

 2016: This lecture is too long as written, even assuming all the "previously" bits are up before the starting bell rings.
 In one lecture, I skipped page 6 and in the other the "Case 2" of non-simple curves the proof of Green's Theorem.
 Certainly the latter should be skipped, but even then page 6 will be rushed.
 2018: In both sections, I skipped the non-simple curves case of Green's theorem and still could only do the bit of page 6 where I derived the formula for the normal from the one for the velocity vector.

 2016: Even going quickly, I could only devote 10 minutes to the heat equation stuff at the end, which isn't enough time to get through it all.
 If you slow down a bit, the first four pages of the notes can fill basically the whole 50 minutes.
-2018: I just did the first four pages, which quite easily filled 50 minutes; if one has a five minutes at the end, one could redo the solid cone example with another vector field, e.g. (x, 0, 0) so that the divergence theorem tells us we are computing the volume.
+2018: I just did the first four pages, which quite easily filled 50 minutes; if one has a five minutes at the end, one could redo the solid cone example with another vector field, e.g. (x, 0, 0) or the easier (0, 0, z) so that the divergence theorem tells us we are computing the volume.

 Draft of part 1 of final, covering roughly midterms 1 and 2 due.
 (Mostly Nathan and Iftikhar)